LA vs HATE

 WHY FILE A REPORT?

-By filing a report as a victim, witness, or advocate for a victim of hate crimes, hate acts, or bullying, you help identify areas in need of resources such as education and crime prevention.
-You also have the option to consent to receive followup and additional support with resources in your community.
+By filing a report as a victim, witness, or advocate for a victim of hate crimes, hate acts, or bullying, you help identify areas needing resources such as education and crime prevention.
+You also can consent to receive follow-up and additional support with resources in your community.

 WHAT HAPPENS WITH MY INFORMATION?

-211 LA shares reports with partner agencies providing hate prevention, advocacy and counseling services.
-Agency partners include the Los Angeles County Human Relations Commission and the Los Angeles County Workforce Development, Aging and Community Services (WDACS).
-This report is not shared with any law enforcement entities and you have the option to report anonymously.
+211 LA shares reports with partner agencies providing hate prevention, advocacy, and counseling services.
+Agency partners include the Los Angeles County Human Relations Commission and the Los Angeles County Workforce Development, Aging, and Community Services (WDACS).
+This report is not shared with law enforcement entities, and you can report anonymously.

 *If you would like a hate act/crime investigated, a separate report with law enforcement would need to be filed.